Forceea (forˈsēa) is a data factory for Salesforce, creating data using the Dadela data generation language to describe the “nature” of data.

-- Creates records for standard or custom objects, for any standard or custom field.
+- Creates records for standard or custom SObjects, for any standard or custom field.

-- Creates static or random data for fields of any data type: Integer, Currency, Double, Date, Datetime, Time, Boolean, String, TextArea, Percent, Reference, Email, Phone, URL, Base64 (BLOB), Picklist and MultiPicklist.
+- Can create data for fields of (almost) every data type: Integer, Currency, Double, Date, Datetime, Time, Boolean, String, TextArea, Percent, Reference, Email, Phone, URL, Base64, Picklist and MultiPicklist.

 - Supports record groups for inserting and deleting records.

 - Validates the definitions based on the field data type.

 - Has more than 50 static/instance methods.